• Skip to primary navigation

 If you love filled cookies, you will definitely want to try my other gluten free linzer cookie recipes like these Gluten Free Nutella Stuffed Linzer Cookies.

-Gluten free gingerbread linzer cookies on a cooling rack with powdered sugar on top
+Gluten free gingerbread linzer cookies on a cooling rack with powdered sugar on top.

-a stack of gluten free linzer cookies
+A stack of three gluten free linzer cookies.

 These cookies are so easy to make!
 (And I know this is a linzer cookie recipe, but this dough makes killer gingerbread men!!)

-Dry ingredients in a bowl
+Dry ingredients in a bowl.

 To measure your gluten free flour, I recommend using the spoon method or leveling method.
 In a perfect world, people weigh their flour, but most do not own a kitchen scale.

 Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.
+Use a spoon to fill the measuring cup.
+Use a knife to level along the top to remove the extra flour.

-rodelle vanilla being measured into a bowl
+Rodelle vanilla being measured into a bowl.

-gingerbread sugar cookie dough
+The gingerbread sugar cookie dough.

 Step 3: Mix the wet and dry ingredients together to make a semi-stiff dough.